-In fact, it’s called silly season for a reason.
-The media are often scratching their heads wondering what on earth they can fill their pages with during this time.
+The media are often scratching their heads wondering what on earth they can fill their pages or bulletins with.
 Businesses shut down, schools are closed, charities aren’t as active, sport is quiet.
 And while this year there are still plenty of political updates due to the Tory leadership contest, the media know their audiences want a bit of news variety.

-But fear not.
-At Jersey Road PR – as always – we have good news, and this short guide will teach you how to make the most of silly season.
-In fact, for your charity or business, it could be what sets you apart from the rest, and you certainly shouldn’t switch off to the media during the summer.
+At Jersey Road PR – as always – we have good news for you, and this short guide will teach you how to make the most of silly season.
+In fact, for your charity or business, it could be what sets you apart from the rest:

 There’s less competition in silly season.
 More PR agencies are on holiday, journalists aren’t as busy and inboxes aren’t as full.
 Now’s your chance to strike.
 While the cat’s away, your charity can play!
-So think extra hard and get your press release sent in (of course we can help with that) and this could be your opportunity for some coverage.
+This could be your opportunity for some coverage, so take it.

 It’s a myth that charitable giving declines in August.
 Of course, some people’s budgets are tight due to holidays etc, but silly season can also be a time when people are off with lots of time to think, re-evaluate and reassess priorities.
 Workers aren’t rushed off their feet with traffic jams and conference calls.
 It’s quieter.
 Perhaps silly season is a time when readers can think more about what they’re doing and actually spend more time researching your cause.